yaweli/flyton/flyton-prompt-rules.md

 ![cardexample](fly1.png)

-- The txt() function is ability to support multi laguale platform , so every print of a native text need to use txt() if the system is define is multi liguale
+- The txt() function is ability to support multi laguale platform , so every print of a native text need to use txt() if the system is define is multi liguale , to use it you need to import this way: from tools.kiclang  import *

 - the kicbutton() is a button facility, example:

     h +=f"""